Why Potty Training Your Puppy Is Not Working

 • Wandering near the door

-Some puppies will become extra bitey or their play will become frantic when they need to go out as well.
-Keep in mind that the younger your puppy is, the less of a brain/bladder connection they have, so no, they really can’t wait while you go put your shoes on.
-They need to go RIGHT NOW.
+Some puppies will become extra bitey, or their play will become frantic when they need to potty.
+Remember that the younger your puppy is, the less of a brain/bladder connection they have, so no, they really can’t wait while you put your shoes on.
+They need to go right now.

-In the early stages of potty training your puppy, even if you’re just going to wash the dishes or make yourself a sandwich, if your eyes aren’t on your puppy, they need to be confined where they aren’t going to potty.
+In the early stages of potty training, even if you’re just going to wash the dishes or make yourself a sandwich, if your eyes aren’t on your puppy, they need to be confined where they aren’t going to potty.
 Confinement can be:

 • A crate